How to Influence the Subconscious Mind.

-If you’re a beginner copywriting start with stories.
+If you’re a beginner copywriter start with stories.

 Here’s how and why stories persuade.